 With debt reaching 70.63% of equity, CLH may be thought of as relatively highly levered.
 This is not uncommon for a small-cap company given that debt tends to be lower-cost and at times, more accessible.
 We can test if CLH’s debt levels are sustainable by measuring interest payments against earnings of a company.
 Ideally, earnings before interest and tax (EBIT) should cover net interest by at least three times.
 For CLH, the ratio of 6.42x suggests that interest is appropriately covered, which means that lenders may be inclined to lend more money to the company, as it is seen as safe in terms of payback.

 Although CLH’s debt level is towards the higher end of the spectrum, its cash flow coverage seems adequate to meet obligations which means its debt is being efficiently utilised.
 This may mean this is an optimal capital structure for the business, given that it is also meeting its short-term commitment.
 I admit this is a fairly basic analysis for CLH’s financial health.
 Other important fundamentals need to be considered alongside.
 You should continue to research Collection House to get a more holistic view of the small-cap by looking at:

 - Future Outlook: What are well-informed industry analysts predicting for CLH’s future growth?
 Take a look at our free research report of analyst consensus for CLH’s outlook.

 - Valuation: What is CLH worth today?
-Even if the stock is a cash cow, it’s not worth an infinite price.
+Is the stock undervalued, even when its growth outlook is factored into its intrinsic value?
 The intrinsic value infographic in our free research report helps visualize whether CLH is currently mispriced by the market.